Sayed Nafees al-Hussaini

 Sayed Nafees al-Hussaini (11 March 1933 – 5 February 2008) (Urdu: سید نفیس الحسینی) was a calligrapher, Islamic scholar, poet, and spiritual figure.
-He was also blessed with calligraphy at one of the doors of the Masjid Al Haram in Makkah.
+He was also blessed with the honour of contributing calligraphy at one of the doors of the Masjid Al Haram in Makkah.

 Early life and education

-Sayed Nafees Al-Husseini was born in 1933 in Sialkot.
+Sayed Nafees Al-Husseini was born in 1933 in Kahoriala village of Sialkot district.
 His real name was Sayed Anwar Hussain but he became known as Nafees Al-Husseini Shah in the Islamic world.
 He received his early education at a high school in Bhopalwala.
 In 1947, he came to Faisalabad and studied up to FA.

 Career

 Nafees al-Hussaini started his calligraphy career in 1948.
 He inherited the art of calligraphy from his father, Sayed Muhammad Ashraf Ali, who was an expert in Naskh and had a reputation for expertise and calligraphy in the Holy Qur'an.
-In 1952 he set up his office in Lahore.
-He gained special place and expertise in Naskh and Nastaliq scripts, apart from this he also created works of art in Kufic, Thuluth, Ruqʿah script and Ijaza.
+In 1952, he set up his office in Lahore.
+He gained special place and expertise in Naskh and Nastaliq scripts.
+Apart from this, he also created works of art in Kufic, Thuluth, Ruqʿah script and Ijaza.
 Nafees Al-Husseini visited many countries and participated in the International Calligraphy Competition in Iran and Egypt as a judge.
 He also invented a script in Nastaliq called "Nafees Nastaliq".

 He also served as Central Deputy Emir of Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat.